Our History

 In our 100 years of service, our history has remained rich and our impact in the community is meaningful.
 The community projects established by the Junior League of Minneapolis have been diverse and far-reaching.
 Please visit our historical list of projects to learn more about the breadth of our community impact.

-Today, the Junior League of Minneapolis focuses its volunteer and advocacy efforts on the opportunity gap.
+Today, The Junior League of Minneapolis focuses its volunteer and advocacy efforts on the opportunity gap.
 The Junior League of Minneapolis’ projects are aimed at addressing the underlying causes of the opportunity gap that hinder the learning process for students.
-To learn more about how the Junior League of Minneapolis has made a difference in our community, please visit our list of current projects.